junghoon-vans/checkstyle-cli/docs/source/user_guide/options.rst

 .. option:: -h, --help

-    Show a description that how to use checkstyle.
+    show a description that how to use checkstyle.

     Command-line example: